 Configure Timeline event context and displayedit

-Many events in Timeline are presented in easy-to-follow rendered views that include relevant contextual information.
-These views are called Event Renderers, and they can be configured via the Settings icon in the upper left corner of the result’s pane:
+Many types of events automatically appear in preconfigured views that provide relevant contextual information, called Event Renderers.
+You can display and turn them on or off with the Settings menu in the upper left corner of the results pane:

-The example above displays a flow event renderer.
-If you see a particular item that interests you, you can drag it to the dropzone for further investigation.
+The example above displays the Flow event renderer, which highlights the movement of data between its source and destination.
+If you see a particular part of the rendered event that interests you, you can drag it up to the drop zone below the query bar for further investigation.

 - Add notes to individual events

-- Add investigation notes for the entire Timeline
+- Add investigation notes to the entire Timeline

 Edit existing filtersedit